sgupta117/MultiFruit-Classification-Using-CNN/README.md

 # MultiFruit-Classification-Using-CNN
  - Google Colaboratory Link :  https://colab.research.google.com/drive/1FvTeAbYK2nPKhCZ5BmT2XGOOqczHBYdH#scrollTo=JlZBMIZ6bLyS

- - Datsets link to be used [I have taken 10 fruits category here to train the model]: https://www.kaggle.com/moltean/fruits/version/44
+ - Datsets link to be used [I have taken 10 different fruits categories here to train the model]: https://www.kaggle.com/moltean/fruits/version/44

  This is a simple multicategory prediction model which predicts the kind of fruit based upon the image we provide the model as input.